deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/lightly.rst

    WFS-T example requests

-After successful insertion (click "Send"), the internal storage contains a few addresses, and you may want to move back to the layer overview ("see layers").
-After activating the Address layer, the features will be rendered by the deegree WMS (look for them in the area of Enkhuizen):
+Click **Send** to execute the request.
+After successful insertion, the internal storage contains a few addresses, and you may want to move back to the layer overview (**see layers**).
+If you activate the AD.Address layer this time, the newly inserted features will be rendered by the deegree WMS (look for them in the area of Enkhuizen):

 .. figure:: images/console_workspace_inspire4.jpg
    :figwidth: 60%